abhishekchauhan15/FaceBit/README.md

 ✅ If webpage is refresh then the timer will not be refreshed <br>
 ✅ Support for Negative Marking. <br>
 ✅ Support for randomize questions. <br>
-✅ Support for Calculator for Mathematical type of Exam <br>
 ✅ For Objective type of Exam:

 - Single page per question